Travel in luxury on the Airbus A321 52-Seat Configuration

 Rest and recharge on the tropical paradise of Fiji

 Spend an evening in the tropical paradise of Fiji during an overnight, non-touring stop.

 Lose a day crossing the international date line and spend a quick stopover at a beachfront resort near the airport on Denarau Island.
 Spend your short time here enjoying your surroundings.

 Sofitel Fiji Resort & SpaSet on 26 lush acres of gardens and private beachfront, the Sofitel is a tranquil escape tucked away on beautiful Denarau Island.
-The resort offers a cultural oasis on sparkling Nadi Bay, where guests can savor local flavors at one of the many elegant eateries, take part in the variety of water sport activities or bask in a luxurious on-site spa experience.
+The resort offers a cultural oasis on sparkling Nadi Bay, where guests can savor local flavors and take in views of lovely South Pacific Ocean.

 November 8 – 9